hbai521/Calcium_Imaging/README.md

 ### Step1: Visualizing Neuron Response in ImageJ

 Start the analysis by loading the **maximum projection image** into Fiji (ImageJ).
-This image helps you quickly assess overall fluorescence intensity, neuron locations, and detect any movement artifacts before diving into Z-stack analysis.
+This image helps you quickly access:

-- Why start with the maximum projection?
-Using the maximum projection image allows you:
-  - Get an overview of neuron activity across time frames (e.g., fluorescence changes in response to stimuli)
+- overall fluorescence intensity
-  - Visually identify the number, shape, and position of neurons
+- neuron number, shape, and locations
-  - Inspect for movement artifacts across time
+- movement artifacts

-It serves as a first-hand visual screen for movement artifacts before conducting in-depth individual z-stack analysis.
+It serves as a first-hand visual screen for movement artifacts before conducting in-depth individual z-stack analysis.<br>

 Adding annotations and screenshots is strongly recommended.
 It helps track neuron position for later individual z-slice analysis.<br>
 ![DOWC_demo](git_images/image_13.png)